Inside Kate Moss' Fiercely Private World

 Ron Galella, Ltd./WireImage

 But back in 1998, Moss kept herself busy going out—and even when she stayed home..."I don't like going to bed.
-I, um, drink tea and eat toast," she told i-D.
+I, um, drink tea and eat toast," she told i-D in 1998.

 And she happily acknowledged enjoying a good party.